-'The school year at the University is divided basically into two semesters with two summer sessions.
+The school year at the University is divided basically into two semesters, a spring intersession, and two summer sessions.
 The Bimester Calendar Program, however, permits students to enroll in one of several combinations of 7-week and/or 14-week classes over the course of each semester.
 The 14-week classes span the entire length of the semester; whereas, the 7-week classes are conducted either during the first half or the last half of each semester.